 The former dwellings fronting Northgate Street have most recently been used by WCC as offices.
 To the rear, the County Council built an office block in the 1930s, which closely adjoins the rear of the old houses.
 Permission was refused in 2008 (W/08/0863) for the conversion of the buildings into 33 dwellings, including the 1930s extension.
 This was due to harm to the Conservation Area and historic buildings, poor design, no provision of affordable housing, impact on dwellings on The Butts due to overbearing impact and rear balconies, and contrary to Managing Housing Supply SPD.
-A Listed Building Consent application for the proposals was submitted concurrently with this planning application, and was approved under delegated powers on 27 September 2013.
+A Listed Building Consent application (W/13/1054/LB) for the proposals was approved under delegated powers on 27 September 2013.
+A planning application (W/13/1053) for the proposals was withdrawn from the Planning Committee on 15 October 2013, following a site visit by Members.